-A man of striking personality, fully six feet, two inches in height, of genial manners, and kindly bearing and kindly courtesy, one of Nature's noblemen; his name should be handed down to Posterity as one ever to be remembered and prized.
+A man of striking personality, fully six feet, two inches in height, of genial manners, and kindly bearing and kindly courtesy, one of Nature's noblemen; his name should be handed down to posterity as one ever to be remembered and prized.

 He entered into business life at the age of nineteen, in 1820, as clerk in the store of Mr. George Paxson, in New Albany, Indiana.
 Two years later, through the assistance of their father in purchasing stock, he and his brother, James, opened a small store of their own, which was continued for several years with a good degree of prosperity.
-Then, assuming the work alone, his brother having found a field of usefulness in a banking career, he is said to have become noted as one among many, enterprising, industrious, and successful in the wholesale hardware trade. in esteemed all the days of his small transactions.
-As with others who stood for enterprise and progress in the growth of the city, in the affairs of education, business and religion, for virtue, manliness and good citizenship, his name was a synonym-an emblem of the character of the place and the community.
+Then, assuming the work alone, his brother having found a field of usefulness in a banking career, he is said to have become noted as one among many, enterprising, industrious, and successful in the wholesale hardware trade in the state of Indiana.
+In 1849. he removed his affairs to the city of Louisville, Kentucky, doing a large business for fully five years, when, because of financial revolutions that swept over the country, he experienced many and severe losses.
+This constrained him to return to his former field of operations, and at New Albany, Corydon, and Wabash, he successfully carried on his efforts to serve his generation in thorough and masterful ways, as a man of energy, earnestness, and diligence.

-HENRY B. SHIELDS:
+HENRY B. SHIELDS.